juren53/WHM/Scanning/Scanning-process.md

 ## Scanning Process

-This document describes the scanning process at the Weston Historical Museum  (WHM)
+This document describes the scanning process under development at the Weston Historical Museum  (WHM)

 - Organize work space

+    - lighting
+    -

-- Scan
+- Scan - generate raw scans

-    - choose scanner based on size and quality of
+    - choose scanner based on size and quality of target

 - Post processing